501A-gh/tsuika/README.md

 ### 🔘 Buttons / Links:

 Trim comes with two types of buttons.
 They can be added through the classes named `button-standard` or `button-rounded` which have rounded corners.

-<a name="grphs"></a>

-### 📊 Graphs:

-Graphs can be inserted by adding the class `graph-bar` which creates a single horizontal bar-graph.
-The `graph-multi-bar` class enables you to nest multiple bar graphs with the addition of labels if necessary.

 <a name="cc"></a>